maristie/webpage-tracker/readme.md

+A simple webpage contents tracker by monitoring contents periodically, as long as the webpage is public to unregistered users.
+For example, it can be used for tracking stocks of a specific product.

+## How to run

+`python3 -m webpage-tracker`

 ## TODO

 - Add unit tests

 ### Done

-- Improve network IO efficiency by using coroutines (async IO)
+- Improve network I/O efficiency by using coroutines (`asyncio`)
-- logging
+- Logging
-- random delay
+- Random delay
 - Move configurations from hard-coded `enum` to `.json` file

 ## Design

-- target item URLs
+- Target item URLs
 - Common HTTP requester
 - Webpage parser (individual)
-  - detect stock
+  - Detect stock
-- notifier
+- Notifier

 ### Item URLs

-put in a separate `.py` file
+Parsed from JSON config file.

 ### HTTP requester

-Get webpage or other response by URL
+Get webpage or other forms of responses by URLs.

 ### Parser

-detect distinguishing information about remnant stock of the item
+Detect any distinguishing information about remnant stock of the product.

-each URL needs a separate one
+Each site needs a separate parser in general.

 ### Notifier

-common
+A common mechanism.

-notify by volume or other method
+Notify by messages, volume or other methods.